ibm-cloud-docs/Cloudant/api/search.md

 The `counts` facet syntax takes a list of fields, and returns the number of query results for each unique value of each named field.

->   **Note**: The `count` operation works only if the indexed values are strings.
+The `count` operation works only if the indexed values are strings.
 The indexed values cannot be mixed types.
 For example,
 if 100 strings are indexed,
 and one number,
 then the index cannot be used for `count` operations.
-    You can check the type by using the '`typeof`' operator, and convert it by using the `parseInt`, `parseFloat`,
+You can check the type by using the '`typeof`' operator, and convert it by using the `parseInt`,
+`parseFloat`,
 or `.toString()` functions.
+{: tip}

 _Example of a query using the `counts` facet syntax:_